kamathln/boogiepdf/README.md

   * python 2.7
     * (Will port to python 3 when I get time.
 Currently different behaviour of pdfrw in python3 are causing issues)
   * pdfrw module https://pypi.python.org/pypi/pdfrw/
+    * To install on Ubuntu or Debian run the below command
+      * sudo apt-get install python-pdfrw
+    * On other platforms, if you have access to the "pip" command:
+      * sudo pip install pdfrw

 ## How to use